-She was recently recognized by Leading Lawyers Network as an Emerging Lawyer recommended in Civil Rights/Constitutional Law and Employment Law and by Super Lawyers as a Rising Star in the area of Civil Rights litigation.
+She has been consistently recognized as a successful lawyer in these practice areas by Leading Lawyers Network, Super Lawyers, and Lawdragon 500, and in 2024 she was named in the Law Bulletin’s 40 Under Forty Illinois Attorneys to Watch list.
 Ms. Schwartz litigates in state and federal courts and administrative agencies, and has experience resolving employment issues ranging from discrimination and accommodation claims, to wage-and-hour issues.
 In 2018, Ms. Schwartz was honored by the Chicago Coalition for the Homeless for providing outstanding contributions to justice for those experiencing homelessness in the course of her civil rights practice.

 Ms. Schwartz joined the firm in 2015.
 Prior to joining the firm, she was an Assistant Appellate Defender at the Office of the Illinois State Appellate Defender, where she obtained significant relief for her clients, including outright reversals of conviction and remands for a new trial.
 Ms. Schwartz also previously worked as a litigation associate at Arnold & Porter, LLP, in Washington, D.C.